Monday, June 25, 2018

 Description: Some of Europe’s leading experts on making with children will share their experiences and different approaches within this joint workshop The workshop will include presentations about teacher education within makerspaces at the University of Technologies Graz (AT), about inspiring social innovation and educational projects at the Waag Society (NL) and about the European initiative DOIT, which sees making as a good base for an early entrepreneurship education.
 Participants will work with a set of tools and smaller maker projects.
 For example, they can program educational games in Scratch, build a dough piano (which will do music!) with a MaKeyMaKey set, or sew some “smart gloves”.
 Interactive discussions will be the base to develop own future implementations.

-Participants: This workshop is planned for beginners within the field of making with children Please bring your mobile advices (phone, tablet, computer) into the workshop, if possible Max 26 people
+Participants: This workshop is planned for beginners within the field of making with children.
+Please bring your mobile devices (phone, tablet, computer) into the workshop, if possible.
+Max 26 people.

 Workshop 2: “Supporting Groups in Research-Based Learning Processes with Digital Tools.”

 Learning goals: Identify and reflect on the educational possibilities of digital tools to enhance research-based learning group process.
 To design a brief research-based learning proposal for a didactic application with one or more digital tools.
 And to share ideas for the use of digital media for research-based learning processes.